vrnprkh/pyDigitalCircuitDiagrams/README.md

 `$(start, end)[{Block1}{Block2}...{Blockn}]`

-Start and end can be any two postive integers.
+Start and end can be any two postive integers and the range is inclusive.
 If start is greater than end, iterator is done in reverse order.
 To use the numbers in the range of the iterator is the `&` symbol to reference the number.
 For example:

 `$(0,3)[{CoolBlock&: a&.nameOfA&, b&.nameOfB&->c&.nameOfC&}]`